RiverArchitect/Media/README.md

 # Requirements

  * Digital terrain elevation models (DEMs).

- * 2D hydrodynamic modeling of multiple steady discharge scenarios.
+ * 2D hydrodynamic modeling of multiple steady flow scenarios.

  * ESRI ArcMap and licenses for SpatialAnalyst (comming soon: update for ArcPro and Python 3).

  * Batchfile launches are designed for working on any Windows platform.